According to Centers for Disease Control and Prevention, 9 out of 10 people do not know they have prediabetes.

 - Participate in physical activity less than three times a week

 If any of these apply to you, you may be at risk for prediabetes.
 Changing diet and exercise helps to prevent type 2 diabetes, and Altru's Weight Management Program helps patients learn healthy lifestyle habits.
 Visit with your healthcare provider for ways to reduce your risk of developing diabetes or any related conditions.
 You may also be a candidate for the National Diabetes Prevention Program.
+To find open classes in your area, click here.

 Call 701.732.7620 to learn more about the program.